How to use Weave with PII data

 - Faker, a Python library to generate fake data, combined with Presidio to anonymize PII data.

-Weave Ops support defining input and output postprocessing functions.
-These functions allow you to modify the data that is passed to your LLM call or logged to Weave, respectively.
+Weave Ops allow you to define input and output postprocessing functions.
+Using these functions, you can modify the data that is passed to your LLM call or logged to Weave.

 from dataclasses import dataclass